liferay/liferay-docs/develop/tutorials/articles/04-business-logic-and-data-access/02-service-builder-persistence/02-running-service-builder-and-understanding-the-generated-code.markdown

 Bookmarks project.
 All the classes and interfaces in the `*-api` module are packaged in a `.jar` file called `PROJECT_NAME-api.jar` in the module's `build/libs` folder.
 This `.jar` file is generated whenever you compile and deploy your module.
-When deploying this JAR to Liferay, the services are provided in the OSGi container.
+When deploying this JAR to Liferay, the necessary interfaces to *define* the service API are available.

-The `/bookmarks-service/src/main/java/com/liferay/bookmarks` package contains the implementation of the interfaces defined in the `bookmarks-api` module.
+The `bookmarks-service` module contains the implementation of the interfaces defined in the `bookmarks-api` module.
 It belongs to the Bookmarks application's classpath, but is not available outside the application.
 Service Builder generates classes and interfaces belonging to the persistence layer, service layer, and model layer in the `/bookmarks-api/src/main/java/com/liferay/bookmarks` and `/bookmarks-service/src/main/java/com/liferay/bookmarks` packages.